German Haushaltsschulen: Women’s Education in the 1900’s

 Haushaltsschule 1900

 In connection with the women’s movement, around 1900, the first textbooks for home economics were also developed.
-Initially, however, household training was not viewed as a profession, but rather as a preparation for marriage.
+Initially, nevertheless, household training was not viewed as a profession, but rather as a preparation for marriage.
 But despite all reform efforts, it stayed that way: those who could afford it, still hired a housekeeper (“maid”).

 Since attendance at a household school was often subject to a fee, it was mainly the middle class who could afford it for their daughters.
 Women from simpler backgrounds were “in jobs” until they got married, meaning they worked as maids in an upscale household or in a hotel, sanatorium, etc. in order to learn the relevant activities to earn a living.
 Home economics education was seen as part of women’s duty of care, but was not widely recognized by society.